scala-steward/connect-rpc-scala/README.md

 httpServer.use(_ => IO.never).unsafeRunSync()
 ```

-### Tip: GRPC OpenTelemetry integration
+### Hint: GRPC OpenTelemetry integration

 Since the library creates a separate "fake" GRPC server, traffic going through it won't be captured by the
-instrumentation of the main GRPC server.
+instrumentation of your main GRPC server (if any).

 Here is how you can integrate OpenTelemetry with the Connect-RPC server: